lawbel/zig-shogi/README.md

     $(pkg-config --libs-only-l SDL2_gfx)
 ```

-(Note: the flags here tell zig to emit only documentation, enable `@embedData`
+Note: the flags here tell zig to emit only documentation, enable `@embedData`
-to access ./data, and link C libs.
-If running this command in other shells, it
+to access the `./data` directory, and link C libs.
+If running this command in
-may be necessary to split the result of the command substitutions `$(...)` into
+other shells, it may be necessary to split the result of the command
-lists of strings - for example, in fish they need changing to
+substitutions `$(...)` into lists of strings - for example, in fish they need
-`$(... | string split " ")`.)
+changing to `$(... | string split " ")`.

 ## Build / Develop